-Manatee County Sheriff trying to stop lawmakers from reducing prison sentences
+Manatee County sheriff trying to stop lawmakers from reducing prison sentences

 It's called the "Truth in Sentencing" law, and Manatee County Sheriff Rick Wells says it's critical to maintaining law and order.

-“If you go back into the early 90s and 80s before the 85% rule was put in place, the crime rate was out of control in the state of Florida,” Wells said.
+“If you go back into the early 90s and 80s before the 85 percent rule was put in place, the crime rate was out of control in the state of Florida,” Wells said.

 Now, rules could be changing.
-Florida lawmakers are considering reducing it to 65 percent.
+Florida lawmakers are considering reducing it to 65 percent for non-violent offenders.

+“For most individuals that would mean a change in sentence between three and six months if they do everything right in prison,” Senator Jeff Brandes said.
+“So, they don’t get any disciplinary reports, if they participate in programming, if they go to drug treatment, if they learn skills in a job, those are the types of things that would allow you to get down to 65 percent.”

+St. Petersburg Republican Senator Jeff Brandes, chairman of the Senate Criminal Justice Committee, is sponsoring SB 572 to reduce the 85 percent law to 65 percent for non-violent offenders.

 “That would be a huge issue,” Sheriff Rick Wells said.
 “We believe it would increase crime going on in our community because they would be coming back.”

-Manatee County’s Sheriff Rick Wells is leading an effort to stop the change.

-“This really is an effort not only by me, but the entire Florida Sheriffs Association just to try to combat the issues that many are trying to cause with a false scenario that would reduce the time that prisoners spend in the department of corrections to only 65 percent,” Wells said.
+“Many states have a 65 percent rule or parole and are at a multi-decade crime low.
+So not only does the evidence not support his position, but the evidence actually supports ours.”

-Sheriff Wells is teaming up with more than 30 Florida sheriffs to launch a research institute that shows why reducing prison terms would harm our communities.
+Sheriff Wells is teaming up with more than 30 Florida sheriffs to launch a research institute that proves their side.
+They are collecting statistics that show why reducing prison terms would harm our communities.
 Wells says people need to realize that criminals who get sentenced to hard time really do deserve the time they spend in prison.

 “You have to commit a lot of crime and score a lot of points to even reach that point where you are sentenced to the department of corrections,” Wells said.